 - Hips – Measure around the widest portion of your hips.

 - Thighs – Measure the circumference of the the fullest part of your thigh, usually about three inches from your crotch.

 - Calves – Measure around the largest part of your calf (flexed or not flexed, just do it the same each time).

 Why I Like Body Part Measurements Over the Scale

-Taking your body part measurements will let you know if you are building muscle and losing fat, while a scale is just not smart enough to figure that out.
+Taking your body part measurements will let you know if you are building muscle and losing fat, while a scale only measure body weight is just not smart enough to figure that out.
 You’ll know this by your body part measurements getting smaller while the scale number doesn’t go down too much.
 This is how I was able to tell that BBL was really toning my body.
 Even though I would only lose a little more than a pound a week, if I was losing inches, I knew I was on the right track.